 I teach Physical Science as a year-long course and both Physics and Honors Physics as semester-long block courses.
 In Physical Science, students are introduced conceptually to a broad overview of Physics and Chemistry.
 They study big ideas in science such as motion and forces, electricity and magnetism, waves, the properties of matter, and the way matter interacts.
 These ideas act as a foundation for our entire understanding of the natural world.
 There is an emphasis on activities, labs, and projects that connect this content to real-world situations.

-In Honors Physics, students are introduced to Physics both conceptually and mathematically.
+In Physics, students are introduced to Physics both conceptually and mathematically.
 They study the nature of matter and energy, with the course putting an emphasis on the branch of physics known as mechanics.
-Major topics studied include kinematics, force, energy, momentum, and waves, and basic DC circuits.
-Both classes experience a number of learning activities including mini-lectures, group discussions, independent reading, laboratory activities, inquiry-based explorations, and computer simulations.
+Major topics studied include kinematics, force, energy, momentum, waves, fluids, and basic DC circuits.
+Students experience a number of learning activities including mini-lectures, group discussions, independent reading, laboratory activities, inquiry-based explorations, and computer simulations.

 The topics covered in Honors Physics are very similar to Physics, except that some topics are covered in more depth.
 This course also involves more mathematical problem solving than in academic Physics.